Meghan Markle Reportedly Visited Grenfell Tower Survivors In Secret, According To ‘Mirror’

 Meghan Markle’s passion for charity work is evident.
 Because of the way the former actress approaches people, she has repeatedly been compared to Prince Harry’s mother, Princess Diana.
 Her most recent charitable act is reportedly paying a visit to the Grenfell Tower victims in secret, reminiscent of Lady Di.

-According to Mirror, Megan Markle has secretly been visiting the site of the disastrous fire that ravished a community on June 14, 2017.
+According to the Mirror, Megan Markle has secretly been visiting the site of the disastrous fire that ravished a community on June 14, 2017.
 The royal bride reportedly comforted Grenfell fire survivors during her private visits.

 Based on the report, the royal-to-be has made several visits to the Grenfell fire site—at least two.
 Grenfell Tower victims seem to appreciate the time Ms. Markle has taken to see them, as per Express UK.